Lagomorpha: Digestion

 Easily digestible food is processed in the gastrointestinal tract and expelled as regular feces.
 But in order to get nutrients out of hard to digest fiber, lagomorphs ferment fiber in the cecum (in the GI tract) and then expel the contents as cecotropes, which are reingested (cecotrophy).
 The cecotropes are then absorbed in the small intestine to utilize the nutrients.
 Like rodents, they are not able to vomit.

 Birth and early life

 Many lagomorphs breed several times a year and produce large litters.
 This is particularly the case in species that live in underground, protective environments, such as burrows.
 The young of rabbits and pikas (called kits) are born after a short gestation period and the mother can become pregnant again almost immediately after giving birth.
 The mothers are able to leave these young safely and go off to feed, returning at intervals to feed them with their unusually rich milk.
 In some species, the mother only visits and feeds the litter once a day but the young grow rapidly and are usually weaned within a month.

-Hare young are called leverets.
-Adults have a strategy to prevent predators from tracking down their litter by following the adults' scent.
-They approach and depart from the nesting site in a series of immense bounds, sometimes moving at right angles to their previous direction.
-Each litter of hares have a small number of young and are born after a longer gestation period.